david-meza/strategic-planning-measures/readme.md

 1. Clone this repository on your local environment.
 2. Run `bundle install` to get all gem dependencies and prepare your database by running `rake db:create db:migrate`.
 3. Optionally, run `rake db:seed` to fill your db with fake seed data.
+4. To run in a local dev server run `puma -C "-"`.
+Your application will now be accessible at `http://localhost:9292/`

 ### Setting up the test environment